 No, staff who work break days will be paid at their normal rate of pay.

-When staff work the break days, will they be able to take paid time off at some other time?
+When non-represented staff work the break days, will they be able to take paid time off at some other time?

-If staff are asked by managers to work the break days between the Christmas and New Year holidays, they will be encouraged to take their break days the week before the Christmas holiday.
-If the department determines that this would be too disruptive to maintain services, the supervisor may request that staff take the break days at some other time before June 30, 2013.
+If non-represented staff are asked by managers to work the break days between the Christmas and New Year holidays, they will be encouraged to take their break days the week before the Christmas holiday.
+If the department determines that this would be too disruptive to maintain services, the supervisor may request that staff take the break days at some other time before June 30, 2016.

 No, each break day must be taken as a full day.